 For our Dual JD students, please note, most provincial loans will not cover the cost of the Detroit Mercy Law tuition.
 Students need to apply for a line of credit or private alternative loan to cover the Detroit Mercy Law tuition.

 Annually, Windsor Law awards approximately 350 students with scholarships and bursaries between $500 and $17,500.
 Financial need-based bursaries are dependent on a student's eligibility for government student assistance as well as a reliance on government student assistance throughout their undergraduate degree.

 If you are experiencing unexpected or exceptional financial need that is not tuition-related, funding may be available to assist with necessities.
 Emergency bursary funds are limited and are considered on a rolling basis.
-Please reach out to firstname.lastname@example.org for more information.
+You can apply for emergency bursary funds here.
+Upon submission of this application, you can expect to receive a response via your University of Windsor email within two business days.
+Please reach out to email@example.com for more information.